 Integrating mindfulness into your eating routine can be transformative.
 If you’re interested in learning more about mindful eating and receiving guidance on where to begin, Starkel Nutrition nutritionist Aster Galloway is here to help!
 Aster uses and integrative and functional medicine approach to empower clients to form healthier relationships with food and improve ideas around self-image.

 Aster incorporates principles of intuitive eating into her treatment her treatment plans encouraging clients to eat in a flexible manner that honors internal hunger cues.
 Creating peace with food and body is incorporated in her approach while working with the goals of her clients.
-If you are a new client please call 206.853.0534 to schedule an intake appointment with Aster.
-Existing clients click here.

 Written by student Leila G.